AndyWright360/Flora-and-Fauna/README.md

 ### **Code Used**

-- The Bootstrap 5 Toasts tutorial by [Sonar Systems](https://www.youtube.com/watch?v=AZs4zggS7kA) provided valuable insights into implementing toast messages for adding and removing products from the wishlist.
+- The Bootstrap 5 Toasts tutorial by [Sonar Systems](https://www.youtube.com/watch?v=AZs4zggS7kA) provided valuable insights into implementing toast messages for adding and removing products from the Wishlist.

-- The Add/Remove Wishlist Items using AJAX guide by [Desphixs](https://www.youtube.com/watch?v=pdttUeJi7j8) helped me implement wishlist functionality without having to reload the webpage.
+- The Add/Remove Wishlist Items using AJAX guide by [Desphixs](https://www.youtube.com/watch?v=pdttUeJi7j8) helped me implement Wishlist functionality without having to reload the webpage.

 - The Star Rating System by [Madannes](https://jsfiddle.net/madannes/r3s1jx4y/) helped me to modify radio inputs into a star rating system using CSS.